 Send us an email

 The key to managing this risk?
-Continuous testing and monitoring throughout the development lifecycle—catching LLM vulnerabilities before they reach production, not after.
+Continuous testing and monitoring throughout the development lifecycle, catching LLM vulnerabilities before they reach production, not after.
 When prompt injection issues are discovered during development and fixed immediately, you’re not just preventing security incidents; you’re teaching developers to build more secure AI integrations from the start.

 Types of Prompt Injection Attacks

-Direct Prompt Injections
+Direct Prompt Injection

-Indirect Prompt Injections
+Indirect Prompt Injection

 • Email attacks: Hidden instructions in emails processed by AI systems